azizhayat37/cherrypicker/README.md

 - Target listens on all interfaces (0.0.0.0) - consider firewall rules
 - Use non-standard ports to avoid detection
 - Monitor connection attempts
-- No encryption on shell traffic - use over trusted networks only
+- **TLS encryption enabled by default** - All traffic encrypted with modern ciphers
+- Self-signed certificates auto-generated (2048-bit RSA)
+- Use custom certificates for production deployments
-- Consider SSH tunneling for additional security
+- Consider SSH tunneling for defense-in-depth

+**Certificate Security:**
+- Self-signed certs are ephemeral (generated each run unless using `-cert`/`-key`)
+- Attacker uses `-insecure=true` by default (accepts any cert) for ease of use
+- Use `-insecure=false` for production to enforce certificate validation
+- Custom certificates recommended for enterprise deployments

 ## Example Usage Scenarios